 Now, let me be clear that I KNOW these fears aren’t my reality, but that doesn’t make them FEEL any less real.

-As my coaching mentor always says, “Feelings are not facts.”
-I repeat, FEELINGS ARE NOT FACTS.
+As one of my coaching mentors often says, “Feelings are not facts.”

 I allowed myself to sit with this statement last night.
 I gave myself permission to feel the feelings.
 I acknowledged them and thanked my inner child (her name is Petunia, btw) for getting my attention and trying to protect me from these scary potential outcomes.
 I then reassured Petunia that we are older and wiser now, and experience has taught us that we will get through this and there is no need to panic.
 I asked her to go have a seat and relax.